dbt-labs/docs.getdbt.com/website/snippets/tutorial-delete-example-models.md

-You can now delete the files that dbt created when you initialized the project.
+You can now delete the files that dbt created when you initialized the project:

-1. Delete the `models/example/` directory
+1. Delete the `models/example/` directory.
 2. Delete the `example:` key from your `dbt_project.yml` file, and any configurations that are listed under it.

     <File name='dbt_project.yml'>